mdabrowski1990/uds/docs/source/pages/user_guide/message_translation.rst

 :class:`~uds.translator.data_record.raw_data_record.RawDataRecord` class is used to define an entries in diagnostic messages that cannot be translated (due to various reasons) to any meaningful information.
 That means that physical and raw values for all Raw Data Records are the same.

+Typical use cases:
+ - Data containers (e.g. DID structures) with multiple children
+ - Entries with unknown or no meaning (e.g. Reserved bits)

 **Example code:**